top of page

 Life often throws challenges at us that we’re not sure we can withstand.
 For this Event, all your character has to do is survive.

-Core Concepts: description, perspective
+Core Concepts: backstory, perspective

 STUCK